 As part of the Fairfax County annual assessment program, the Department of Tax Administration (DTA) reviews the assessed values for all real property each year, with January 1 as the effective date of the assessments.
-The Constitution of Virginia, Article X, Section 2 and the Code of Virginia, § 58.1-3201, requires real estate assessments to represent fair market value.
-There is no provision in the law to limit the amount of change from year to year.
+The Constitution of Virginia, Article X, Section 2 and the Code of Virginia, § 58.1-3201 require real estate assessments to represent fair market value.

 For most residential properties, fair market value is best determined from comparable sales data.
-This process involves analyzing recently sold properties and adjusting the sales for differences to estimate the values of the unsold properties.
+This process involves analyzing recently sold properties.
 Appraisers use computer assisted mass appraisal techniques to accomplish this annual task.
-In addition to comparable sales approach, there are other approaches to value, such as the replacement cost approach and the income approach.
-The appraisal staff researches and analyzes the available sales information each year to determine the approach to value which will yield the best assessed values.
+In addition to the Sales Comparison Approach, other approaches to value are considered as well, such as the Cost Approach and the Income Approach.

 For most commercial properties, fair market value is best determined by capitalizing the property's income into an estimate of value.
-This approach is commonly referred to as the income approach.
-This approach considers the ability of the property to earn income through rents, taking into account the operating expenses and allowing for vacancy and collection losses.
+This approach is commonly referred to as the Income Approach.
+This approach considers the ability of the property to earn rental income while taking into account the operating expenses and allowing for vacancy and collection loss.
 The resulting net operating income is then capitalized into value with an appropriate rate to achieve a fair market value estimate.
-This value is then compared to the available market sales to determine if the property's assessment should change.
-Other approaches to value such as the cost approach and the direct sales approach are also used in the assessment process each year.
-The appraisal staff researches and analyzes the available sales information each year to determine the approach to value which will yield the best assessed values.
+This value is then compared to available market sales to determine if the property's assessment should change.
+Other approaches to value such as the Cost Approach and the Sales Comparison Approach are also considered.
 Commercial Income and Expense Survey Forms and Instructions are available on the Forms page.

-Additional information about assessment trends can be found in the Current County budget on the Department of Management and Budget web site, the assessment notice press release, or the Regional Assessment Comparisons page.
+Additional information about assessment trends can be found in the current county budget on the Department of Management and Budget website, the assessment notice press release, or the real estate assessments comparisons page.

 Calculating Tax Amount